hugodecasta/Concept/notebook.md

 This is now done by
  * default when a keyword as the same name of a pre-existing concept or by
  * giving the name of a pre-existing concept while conceptualizing a keyword (the keyword text will be associated to this concept in the future and forever)

+---
+## New ideas about associations
+ * Show links between concepts or create visual cluster automaticaly

+Using canvas one could show the links between concepts.
+It would be good too to propose a concepts placement in space based on this linking.
+It would be good to be able to see the importance of concepts based on their links.

+ * Create story telling system

+One good idea would be to create a story telling system with which one can follow the concept path by pressing ctrl and go forward with the telling.
+Each time one press the ctrl key it jump to the "next" concept from a pre-determined list.
+This list could be created by a simple algo making it retrieavable on the flight every time.

+ * Change from info to keyword and vice-verso

+Would be cool to use one key to change an item from keyword list to infos list and vice-versa.
+And/or to copy to the other list

+ * A quick one-time tutorial

+Create a simple visual tutoriel telling the user which key to press for what reason.
+Maybe create an alternate git project ... !